Skip to main content

 The treatment of ADHD is often a comprehensive approach.
 Medication is an important part of the treatment plan.
 There are also other aspects of a treatment plan, such as therapy.

-Some individuals find other measures:
+Some individuals find other measures helpful, such as:

-A study done in 2014 concluded that there is little evidence to support using vitamins or supplements for ADHD.
+A 2014 study concluded that there is little evidence to support using vitamins or supplements for ADHD.
 However, some patients with ADHD may also have low levels of certain vitamins and minerals, such as vitamin B6, vitamin D, zinc, iron, and magnesium.
 Although low levels of these vitamins and minerals do not cause ADHD, it may be helpful to test levels of vitamin D, zinc, iron, and magnesium.
 If there is a deficiency, the healthcare professional may recommend a supplement—in combination with all other treatments being employed for ADHD, including prescription medication.

 How to switch to an Adderall alternative